ljw1004/csharpspec/csharp/classes.md

 An abstract method declaration introduces a new virtual method but does not provide an implementation of that method.
 Instead, non-abstract derived classes are required to provide their own implementation by overriding that method.
 Because an abstract method provides no actual implementation, the *method_body* of an abstract method simply consists of a semicolon.

-Abstract method declarations are only permitted in abstract classes (§10.1.1.1).
+Abstract method declarations are only permitted in abstract classes ([Abstract classes](classes.md#abstract-classes)).

 In the example
 ```csharp